AntoniofmBR/QuizCraft/README.md

 ![CookVerse_Wallpaper](./src/assets/png/wallpaper.png)

 Test your knowledge with this interactive and fun quiz application!
-Do you have everything for be the really genius?
+Do you have everything for be a genius?

 ## Features ✨
 - **Dynamic Questions**: Fetches real-time questions.